-In the process of investigating crimes, various pieces of evidence are always investigated and identified, if possible, as the latter is one of the main sources of information for the investigation.
-This is especially true of bullets removed from the scene, or removed from the body, how to the extent that it is possible to investigate and identify individual studies on it.
-In the event, besides a bullet, that a firearm is presented for examination, or experimental bullets previously obtained from this firearm are stored in the appropriate service, it is possible to compare with each other bullets removed from the crime scene, bullets from the body, and test bullets, which in most cases, is evidence in court.
-In this case, a special role is assigned to a specialist with highly professional knowledge, who participates investigation of crimes, committed using firearms and its important properly selected research objects.
+In the process of investigating crimes, various evidence are always investigated and identified, since the latter is one of the main sources of information for the investigation.
+This is because when bullets are removed from the crime scene or removed from the body, the extent to which it is possible to investigate and identify individual studies on it is taken into consideration.
+In situations where a firearm, apart from bullets, is presented for examination or experimental bullets previously obtained from this firearm are stored in the appropriate service, it is possible to compare each bullets removed from the crime scene, including bullets from the body and test bullets, which in most cases is evidence in court.
+In this case, a special role is assigned to a specialist with highly professional knowledge about investigation of crimes that are committed using firearms.
+In order to do this, properly selected research objects are used.

-Numerous papers have been devoted to the study of objects fired from firearms, but many of them have remained only theoretical research and have not found practical application.
-This is especially true of papers, dealing with the identification of objects fired from the barrel of a smooth bore weapon.
-These issues will be discussed in the article, in what cases and on what objects it is possible to conduct specific identification studies, the results of which, based on their credibility and high-level examination, can be used by the court, as evidence in a criminal case.
+Numerous papers have been devoted to the study of objects fired from firearms, but many of them have remained as theoretical researches and have not found practical application.
+This is especially true of papers dealing with the identification of objects fired from the barrel of a smooth bore weapon.
+These issues will be discussed in the article to examine cases and objects that allow specific identification studies to be conducted.
+Based on their credibility and high-level examination, the results can be used by the court as evidence in a criminal case.

 Recently, firearms and ammunition have evolved.
-In civilian use are weapons of various types and calibers, both smooth-bore and rifled, and many types of ammunition intended for them.
-The urgency of the topic is determined, first of all, by the increased number of crimes, where firearms are used, and naturally, the increased role of expertise in solving the problems of the investigation.
-It should be noted, that in most cases, criminals use illegal weapons.
+Civilians use weapons of various types and calibers, both smooth-bore and rifled, and many types of ammunition intended for them.
+The urgency of the topic is as a result of the increased number of crimes where firearms are used and the increased role of expertise in solving the problems of the investigation.
+It should be noted that, in most cases, criminals use illegal weapons.
 Experimental cartridge cases and bullets, obtained from these weapons, are not even stored in expert institutions, which, in turn, complicates the identification process.
-Also, there are frequent cases, when crimes are committed using remade weapons, shortened shotguns, remade gas and signal pistols, and handmade firing devices.
+Also, there are frequent cases when crimes are committed using remade weapons, shortened shotguns, remade gas, signal pistols, and handmade firing devices.

-The aim of the research is to classify the barrels of firearms, also, as well as the components of different types of projectiles and cartridges fired from the barrel.
-Analysis of that issue, of which type of barrel and of which type of projectile can be identified in case of firing.
-To achieve this goal, it is necessary to analyze the theoretical and practical knowledge that still exists on this issue and most importantly, knowledge of specifically which objects are subject to identification, what are their individual private marks, according to which they are identified with other objects, how credible are the results of the identification, since the results of the comparison, in a particular case, may be considered as direct evidence in court and form the basis of the judgment.
+The aim of the research is to classify the barrels of firearms and the components of different types of projectiles and cartridges fired from the barrel.
+Analysis of such issue, the type of barrel, and the type of projectile can be identified in case of firing.
+To achieve this goal, it is necessary to analyze the theoretical and practical knowledge that still exists on this issue and most importantly, the knowledge of the objects that are specifically subject to identification, their individual private marks, identification process with other objects, and the credibility of the results of identification.
+This is because the results of the comparison, in a particular case, may be considered as direct evidence in court and form the basis of the judgment.